kworam/ProcScript/README.md

 CORS Demo
 ------------------------------
+The CORS demo sends Cross Origin Resource Sharing (CORS) requests to websites and shows how to use ProcScript to make XmlHttpRequests and write to a WebSQL database.

 The repository is here:

 https://github.com/kworam/ProcScriptCorsDemo

-and you can try running it here:
+and you can run it here:

 http://kworam.github.io/ProcScriptCorsDemo/

-The CORS demo sends Cross Origin Resource Sharing (CORS) requests to websites and shows how to use ProcScript to make XmlHttpRequests and write to a WebSQL database.

 Proc Runner Demo
 ------------------------------
+The Proc Runner demo shows how to run multiple Procs in Sequence, Parallel, Fallback or Race operations with Proc Runners.
+The attractive, interactive GUI gives you full control over duration, timeout and abort and allows arbitrary nesting of Proc Runners.

 The repository is here:

 https://github.com/kworam/ProcScriptRunnerDemo

-and you can try running it here:
+and you can run it here:

 http://kworam.github.io/ProcScriptRunnerDemo/

-The Proc Runner demo shows how to run multiple Procs in Sequence, Parallel, Fallback or Race operations with Proc Runners.
-The attractive, interactive GUI gives you full control over duration, timeout and abort and allows arbitrary nesting of Proc Runners.